riturajshakti/super-easy-validator/DOCS.md

 };
 ```

+Letters from any script are accepted, so `José`, `李小龙` and `Владимир` are all valid.
+A name may contain spaces, apostrophes, hyphens and a trailing period on any word — `Jean-Luc`, `O'Brien`, `Dr. Smith` and `van der Berg` all pass.
+Digits, underscores and repeated or leading separators are rejected.

 ### 5. **`fullname`**

-`fullname` validation is used to check if a field is a valid fullname (must be 2 or 3 words separated with spaces) string. e.g.
+`fullname` validation is used to check if a field is a valid fullname (two or more words separated by single spaces) string. e.g.

 ```js
 let rules = {
   studentName: 'fullname',
 };
 ```

+Letters from any script are accepted, so `María García`, `山田 太郎` and `Nguyễn Văn Anh` are all valid.
+Each word may contain apostrophes, hyphens and a trailing period, so `Jean-Luc Picard`, `O'Brien Smith` and `J. R. R. Tolkien` pass.
+Leading, trailing and repeated spaces are rejected.

 ### 6. **`username`**